 But here’s the thing: robo-advisors rely on your answers to the questions that give them a sense of your goals, investment knowledge and risk tolerance.
 Make sure you answer these questions honestly, or you could end up with an investing strategy that’s more or less aggressive than what you really want.
 Always shop around for low fees and find the best deal you can get for your needs.

 - An important consideration as you try to find a robo-advisor is what exactly your financial goals are.
 For example, are you trying to save for the down payment on a house?
 If so, then you won’t want to put your savings into a traditional IRA or 401(k).
 However, both of those account types could be useful if you want to save for retirement.
 And if you are just trying to start investing but don’t have much money yet, a service that focuses on saving spare change, like Acorns, may be the way to go.

 - If you don’t want to get too hands-on with investing, robo-advisors can help you put your investments on autopilot.
 But if you would prefer to talk with a human, you will need to choose a robo-advisor that provides clients with access to human advisors.
 Even then, some services only let you work with a human advisor if you invest a certain amount of money.

 - If you have a complex financial situation or you want to ensure you work with a human, a traditional financial advisor might be a better fit.
-A matching tool like SmartAsset’s SmartAdvisor can help you find a person to work with to meet your needs.
+An option like SmartAsset’s financial advisor matching tool can help you find a person to work with to meet your needs.
 First you’ll answer a series of questions about your situation and goals.
-Then the program will narrow down your options from thousands of advisors to up to three registered investment advisors who suit your needs.
+Then the program will narrow down your options from thousands of advisors to up to three fiduciary advisors who suit your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
-This allows you to find a good fit while the program does much of the hard work for you.
+This allows you to find a good fit, with the hard work done for you.